 As a senior, she had one of the better all-around seasons for an HSU point guard.
 She started all 28 games and set an HSU single-season record that still stands with 109 steals.
 She also had 122 rebounds, 95 assists and averaged 5.6 points per game as the team won the American Southwest Conference title and went to the Sweet 16 of the NCAA Tournament.
 She was also named the ASC defensive player of the year that season.

 Chonko was part of four conference titles at HSU and played in seven career NCAA Tournament games.
 She was also an academic all-ASC selection three times and was a CoSIDA academic all-American as a senior.

 She graduated from HSU in 2001 with a 4.0 GPA as a computer science major.
 She was awarded the Olsen Medal as the top graduating female student that year.
 She also earned a master's degree from HSU in Sports and Recreation Management.

 Chonko, who has been an assistant coach for the Cowgirls for nine seasons, replaces Shanna Briggs.
 Chonko is the 15th head coach in the program's history that dates back to 1909.

 The former Melanie Orsak is a native of Schulenburg and is married to Paul Chonko.
-They have a two-year old son, Marcus.
+They have two children Marcus and Mya.